-- WHO Thailand continues to receive media queries about the outbreak and has revamped its website to provide relevant content on a regular basis to the public and other constituencies.
-Media queries can be directed to sethawebmaster@who.int - WHO Thailand's Twitter and Facebook accounts post useful information on hygiene and protection, such as when and how to use masks, as well as relevant WHO technical guidelines and other content related to the novel coronavirus situation in Thailand and globally.
+- WHO Thailand continues to receive media queries about the outbreak and through its website provides relevant content on a regular basis to the public and other constituencies.
+Media queries can be directed to sethawebmaster@who.int and risleyp@who.int - WHO Thailand's Twitter and Facebook accounts post useful information on hygiene and protection, such as when and how to use masks, as well as relevant WHO technical guidelines and other content related to the novel coronavirus situation in Thailand and globally.